- Asked by: Stewart Stevenson, MSP for Banff and Buchan, Scottish National Party

 Answered by Allan Wilson on 27 November 2002

-To ask the Scottish Executive what assessment it has made of the likely effects on the competitiveness of shipyards in Scotland compared to the rest of the UK and the European Union of the fact that implementation of the regulations under EU IPPC Directive 96/61/EC on integrated pollution prevention and control is not due until 2007.
+To ask the Scottish Executive what estimate it has made of the cost to shipyards of compliance with regulations under Directive 96/61/EC on integrated pollution prevention and control.

 Answer